How Do You Say “MAGA” in German?

-The East German state of Saxony is a long way from Ohio, but the two places have a lot in common.
+The eastern German state of Saxony is a long way from Ohio, but the two places have a lot in common.
 Abandoned factories are falling into ruins in both places.
 There is fear, anger, and despair in the cities and countryside.
 People are dissatisfied with the status quo and the politicians who represent it.

 Germany’s recent election results are alarming to many, as they mark a strong return of the extreme right, which now enters Germany’s Bundestag, or federal parliament, as the country’s third-strongest political group.